 Canary release: Push code changes to a small group of end users who are unaware that they are receiving new code.

 Measure deployments: Add metrics (such as code coverage tests and others) to give us useful insights to make decisions.

 Diego ended his talk commenting why he’s using hapi.js as the main framework to develop these services.
 His main reasons:

 NodeConf AR 2016 ended with two interesting talks.

 @mmatuzak talked about his experience hacking his Nintendo.
 At the beginning he thought it was impossible but after a lot of research, trial and errors, frustration, collaboration with other people made it work.
 He also created a few modules to work with the console (nesly-sound, nesly-assembler).

 @substack closed the event live coding some cool examples using WebGL.
-This is the code he crafted live.
-He explained line by line what he was doing.
 He also commented on the main WebGL problem which is that it doesn’t show error messages.
 Instead of telling you what’s wrong, you don’t see anything.

 NodeConf AR was an incredible event and just the first one!
 Congratulations to the organizers and I hope they do it again next year keeping all the amazing stuff.

 After two long days of presentations, discussions and a lot of information, we came back to La Plata.
 First we shared the experience and lessons with the rest of NaNLABS team members at our offices.
 And it already triggered new light talks and workshops to discuss, create and imagine.